 In the best-case scenario, you will: Propose a submission timeline (e.g., outline → first draft → revised draft → final polish); Indicate when you would like feedback at each stage; Let me know when I should plan to block time for reviewing and editing.
 A clear plan helps us coordinate our schedules and ensures that the feedback cycle is productive and realistic.

 A: Authorship is based on substantial intellectual contribution to a research project.
-This typically includes intellictually meaningful involvement in one or more of the following: Developing the research question or theoretical framing; Designing the study or methodology; Collecting, analyzing, or interpreting data; Writing substantial portions of the manuscript; Revising the paper in response to feedback and reviews.
+This typically includes intellectually meaningful involvement in one or more of the following: Developing the research question or theoretical framing; Designing the study or methodology; Collecting, analyzing, or interpreting data; Writing substantial portions of the manuscript; Revising the paper in response to feedback and reviews.
 Authorship is not granted solely for tasks such as pretesting a survey for your lab-mates, giving brief feedback during one's idea presentation, proofreading, data entry, administrative support, etc.

 Authorship order reflects the relative level and nature of contribution, following norms in information science and related social science fields.
 First author: Usually the person who led the project and writing (often a graduate student when the project is their primary work); Middle authors: Contributed substantively but to a lesser degree; Last author: Often reflects a senior or supervisory role (e.g., PI or advisor), depending on field norms and project structure.
 Please feel free to bring up the discussion of authorship order early in the project and we can always revisit it as contributions evolve.